Search

 • Do not put spilled products back into their containers.

-• Avoid touching the undiluted products with your hands.
+• Do not touch undiluted products with your bare hands.

 • Do not smoke, eat, or drink when handling products.

-• Do not expose to heat or flame or store with incompatible materials such as gasoline, oil grease, fertilizer, herbicides, paint, solvents (e.g., turpentine), oily rags, and alcohol.
+• Do not expose the products to heat or flame, and do not store with incompatible materials such as gasoline, oil, grease, fertilizer, herbicides, paint, solvents (e.g., turpentine), oily rags, and alcohol.

-• If a fire breaks out, do not use a "dry chemical" fire extinguisher.
-Only use large amounts of water.
-If you cannot extinguish the flame immediately, leave the area and call the fire department.
+• If a fire breaks out, do not use a "dry chemical" (ABC) or carbon dioxide fire extinguisher.
+Only use large amounts of water applied from a safe distance.
+If you cannot extinguish the flame safely and immediately, leave the area and call the fire department.

-What are tips for safe storage of pool products?
+What are tips for the safe storage of pool products?

 Back to top